Control and removal of pests can be a costly and time-consuming task.

 Pests can also gain access through cracked or dislodged tiles, openings in eaves or between gaps in and around down water pipes.

-The best way to prevent insects, snakes, mice and birds entering your roof from under the tiles is by installing gutter guards.
+The best way to prevent pests entering your roof from under the tiles is by installing gutter guards.

 Gutter guards fit under roof tiles or are attached to metal sheeting covering the entire length and width of the gutter.

-The mesh not only prevents wildlife from entering your roof but also stops the buildup of debris such as leaves and twigs from clogging up your drains.
+The mesh not only prevents pests from entering your roof but also stops the buildup of debris such as leaves and twigs from clogging up your drains.

 Routine checks of your roof and gutters are advised, especially after storms as early detection of cracked or dislodged tiles, downpipes or broken guttering can save you thousands in repair bills.